 Meaning

-In the quote “There are people who cannot forget, as neither do I, the lesson of the years of the Indochina War.
+“There are people who cannot forget, as neither do I, the lesson of the years of the Indochina War.
 Which was, first, that the state is capable of being a murderer.
-A mass murderer, and a conspirator and a liar.,” the emphasis is on wisdom.
-It highlights the thought that reflection reveals deeper truths while implying that mistakes teach valuable lessons.
+A mass murderer, and a conspirator and a liar.” presents a viewpoint centered on wisdom.
+It implies that wisdom grows through experience and encourages us to remember that understanding takes time.

 Theme